vaishvik24/vaishvik24/README.md

 <h3> 👨🏻‍💻 About Me </h3>

+- 💼 &nbsp; I'm working as a Software Engineer Intern at Cantor FitzGerald Inc, New York Office.
-- 🔭 &nbsp; I’m currently Computer Science graduate student at Stevens Institute of Technology.
+- 🔭 &nbsp; I’m currently a Computer Science graduate student at Stevens Institute of Technology.
 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Studying Masters' in Computer Science and Bechlore's in Information & Communication Technology minor in Computational Science from DAIICT
 - 💼 &nbsp; Ex- Senior software engineer at Acceldata | Ex- Data engineer at GE Corporate